deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 .. versionadded:: 0.4

 But what if current language and all fallback languages yield no field value?
-Then modeltranslation will use field's *fallback value*, if one was defined.
+Then modeltranslation will use the field's *fallback value*, if one was defined.

 Fallback values are defined in ``TranslationOptions``, for example::